Easy, Five Minute Guacamole Recipe

-When we’re entertaining we have a few recipes we always go to.
-Sure we’ll also add something with a twist next to it, but we always include one of our staples.
-This simple guacamole recipe is one of those staples.
+When friends come over, we have a few recipes we always go to.
+This five-minute guacamole is one of those staples.
 It’s easy, it’s fresh and no matter what else we serve with it, it’s always the first to go.

 Most avocados you’ll find at the store will be under ripe or over and neither are good for this guacamole recipe.
 You’ll know when an avocado is ripe when it gives just slightly when squeezed.
 If unripe, don’t store them in the fridge.
 You want to keep them at room temperature until ripe.